youversion/yvp-swift-sdk/README.md

 # yvp-swift-sdk

-## Getting started
+## Getting Started

 1. Register your app with YouVersion Platform, and acquire an app key.
-2. In your Xcode project, on the File menu, choose "Add Package Dependencies".
+2. In your Xcode project, in the File menu, choose "Add Package Dependencies".
 3. Type `https://github.com/youversion/yvp-swift-sdk.git` into the search field.
 4. Select `yvp-swift-sdk` from the search results.
 5. For the "Dependency Rule", select `Up to Next Major Version`.
 (Or, if you're in YOLO mode, `Branch` and then `main`.)
 6. Ensure your project is selected next to `Add to Project`.
 7. Click `Add Package`.
 8. On the Package Products dialog, add `YouVersionPlatform` to your target and click `Add Package`.

+## Sample App

+For a quick start, open the sample app located in the Examples directory.
+It has examples of several different ways to use the SDK.

+Opening the SDK directory in Xcode allows you to run the unit tests easily.

 ## Displaying Scripture in SwiftUI